-The white spotted boxfish (Ostracion meleagris) also known as the spotted boxfish, blue boxfish and black boxfish.
-The reason for the variation in names is that the fish has strong sexual dimorphism, the spots on the male are completely different color than that of the female.
-The fish belongs to the Ostraciidae family of squared, bony fish belonging to the order Tetraodontiformes.
+The White spotted boxfish (Ostracion meleagris) is also known as the spotted boxfish, blue boxfish and black boxfish.
+The variation in names is because that the fish has strong sexual dimorphism, the male and female have very different colouration.
+This can be seen in the image of the male above and the female below.

 White spotted boxfish are found across the Indo pacific area mainly in lagoons and on seaward and protected reefs from a depth of 1 to 30 meters.
 They live in small haremic groups with one male to several females and forage on their own.
 The males are territorial and will attempt to chase off other males.
 The juveniles are often seen in the spines of urchins.